 Through the 90’s her career and influence flourished as the world began to see her works appear.
 The Vitra Fire Station in Weil am Rhein, Germany (91-93), Bergisel Ski Jump, Innsbruck, Austria (99–2002) and the Extension of Ordrupgaard Museum, Copenhagen, Denmark (2001–2005).
 In the period from 2005 she began a collaborative relationship with OMNIYAT and founder Mahdi Amjad for what was to become Hadid’s first work in the UAE.

-The Opus building in the Burj Kalifa area in central Dubai was born.
+The Opus building in the Burj Khalifa area in central Dubai was born.
 The project is rare in many forms because the Opus was one of the last creations by Hadid.
 The architect designed absolutely every detail from exterior to interior, materials and furniture all with the brave flowing forms that act as a chorus to the eyes, a sense of elevated presence when one enters.
 The exterior form of the Opus can be hailed an artistic landmark in architecture.

-“I was fortunate enough to have worked for over ten years with my dear friend and design mentor Dame Zaha Hadid on the creation of our flagship Opus Building in the heart of Dubai”,
+“I was fortunate enough to have worked for over ten years with my dear friend and design mentor Dame Zaha Hadid on the creation of our flagship Opus Building in the heart of Dubai”, Amjad reflects.

-In light of this tremendous collaboration Mr. Amjad established the Zaha Hadid/Omniyat Fellowship Fund at the Harvard Graduate School of Design (GSD) to nurture talent in the Arab world.
+In light of this tremendous collaboration Mahdi Amjad established the Zaha Hadid/Omniyat Fellowship Fund at the Harvard Graduate School of Design (GSD) to nurture talent in the Arab world.
 The Harvard fund assists qualifying students from the UAE and Middle East region to pursue the same creative and artistic journeys as Dame Zaha Hadid.